What is it about?

 Why is it important?

 Overall the article adds to a very limited literature dealing with negotiation and settlement of personal injury claims.
-The picture of litigation painted here runs counter to the misleading image of individualised court-based justice that is often portrayed as the defining characteristic of tort law.
+The picture of litigation painted here runs counter to the misleading image of individualised court-based justice dispensed only by judges that is often portrayed as the defining characteristic of tort law.

 Read the Original